stelligent/stelligent_pipelines/README.md

 (being on the consec branch) with security scanning capabilities as well.

-*NOTE*: this pipeline is still tightly couples with the Dromedary demo app, and is not immediately suitable for use with other applications.
+*NOTE*: this pipeline is still tightly coupled with the Dromedary demo app, and is not immediately suitable for use with other applications.